tatjam/tatjam.github.io/dev/res/Math/vortex-dynamics-1.md

 		\frac
 			{\Gamma_j \left( \begin{smallmatrix}
 				0 & 1 \\
-				1 & 0
+				-1 & 0
 			\end{smallmatrix} \right) (\vb{x}_i - \vb{x}_j)}
 			{\norm{\vb{x}_i - \vb{x}_j}}.
 $$

 Each 2D vector $ \vb{x}_i $ represents the position of a vortex and $ \Gamma_j $ each strength.
-The anti-diagonal matrix has the job of "interchanging" the x and y coordinates of the vectors used.
+The anti-diagonal matrix has the job of rotating the vector by 90 degrees.

 It's important to note that, unlike Newton's law of gravity, this equation directly relates the velocity of the vortices with the system configuration (position of the vortices).